-A major challenge for the industry will be the proliferation of unregulated TEFL courses which require fewer hours to obtain the certificate and are not accepted by many language schools.
+A significant challenge for the industry will be the proliferation of unregulated TEFL courses, which require fewer hours to obtain the certificate and are not accepted by many language schools.
 You must look out for these unregulated courses.
 You do not want to spend all that time and money and later be told that your certificate is not recognised.
-This is a problem that you will never encounter with your Trinity College CertTESOL certificate.
+You will never encounter this problem with your Trinity College CertTESOL certificate.

 There is an opportunity to discover and learn different things.
-In times like this, widening your teaching repertoire, allowing yourself to learn new skills will prepare you for the inevitable.
-In some months from now, travel abroad will become popular again so why get your accredited qualification then when you can do it now?
+In times like this, widening your teaching repertoire and learning new skills will prepare you for the inevitable.
+In some months from now, travel abroad will become popular again, so why get your accredited qualification then when you can do it now?
 With the Online Trinity College Certificate course, getting that accredited TEFL / TESOL qualification is possible.

 The tried and tested, already trained, already TEFL / TESOL experienced get the pick of the jobs.
 Most schools do not have time to go through arduous and lengthy training schemes for their incoming EFL teachers.
-There simply is not any time.
-The ELLs are there, they want to start their classes right away and this demand must be met by experienced teachers.
+There isn’t time.
+But, the ELLs are there, they want to start their classes right away, so experienced teachers must meet this demand.

 Now is the best time to self-reflect and open yourself to different opportunities.
-Getting your Trinity College CertTESOL now not only gets you a credential that will open doors for you but it will always be there to show your sector, the EFL / ESL sector that you are a serious professional, making sure you are adequately equipped to take on the education of your ELLs (English Language Learners).
+Getting your Trinity College CertTESOL not only gets you a credential that will open doors for you but it will always be to demonstrate that you are a serious teaching professional.